Genseishin Justirisers: The Justirisers

 Yuka Sanada is also a 2nd-year Seitai High School Student like Shouta, and is the captain of the school’s Lacrosse team.
 Unlike Shouta, who is set in his path of protecting humanity, Yuka is much more conflicted.
 She would rather go back to being a regular schoolgirl, as her duties interfere more and more with her social life.
 But when confronted with danger, she does not hesitate to fight.
 Shouta was worried for her protection, which Yuka in the end shows that she can handle the dangers of being in harms way.
 She also has feelings for Shouta.
 Her awakening as a Justiriser came after a monster attack in which she tries to save a young girl from collapsing rubble in which the Justi Power of Wind created a barrier to protect both of them, and she was given her Kageri's In Loader in the process which she only used it after she saw Shouta becoming Riser Glen and decides to save him while he was attacked the second time.
-Using the In Loader, Yuka transforms into Riser Kageri, the Justiriser that is formed by combination with 'Virtue' in her body and uses the power of it.
+Using the In Loader, Yuka transforms into Riser Kageri, the Justiriser that is formed by fusing with the 'Virtue' element within her body and uses its power.
 Her marine-colored suit's design is based on the Japanese Kuno-ichi (Female Ninja) with her helmet bearing the Tiger Motif.
 Kageri's Justi Power utilizes powers of Wind in her Shinobi-style moves with High-Speed attacks being her specialty, allowing her to perform moves such as "Tornado Splash" that allows her to evade enemy attacks.
 Riser Kageri's main weapon is the cross-bow style weapon "Kageri Striker", which can be used either as a storage for her Kageri Daggers to throw against enemies, or activate its close-combat form "Claw Attacker" for close-quarters combat.
 Kageri's finisher "Phantom Crush", harnesses the charging of the Justi Power of Wind into the Kageri Striker to fire off a powerful energy arrow at the enemy.
 In the end of series, her marriage is shown with him.